ampproject/amphtml/extensions/amp-live-list/amp-live-list.md

 based on the number of valid items.
 Items which have the `data-tombstone` attribute for example should not be counted, as they are hidden.

+Once the number of valid live items is over the `data-max-items-per-page` value, the component will try and remove items that are below the viewport until the number the live items is equal or below the `data-max-items-per-page` value.
+The number of items may possibly be over the `data-max-items-per-page` value if the item for deletion is not below the viewport.

 When a reader is not on page 1 of the document, the `disabled` attribute should be applied to all `amp-live-list` components since the component will still try to insert new items if it identifies any and has no notion